Keith Hernandez On Baseball, 'Seinfeld' And Being His Own 'Worst Enemy'

 HERNANDEZ: I can't thank you enough for having me.

-DAVIES: Keith Hernandez played 17 seasons in the big leagues and is now a color analyst for New York Mets games.
-His new memoir is called "I'm Keith Hernandez."
-Coming up, Kevin Whitehead reviews a new album from trumpeter Adam O'Farrill.
-This is FRESH AIR.
+DAVIES: Keith Hernandez is now a broadcaster for New York Mets games.
+His book, now in paperback, is called "I'm Keith Hernandez."

+After a break, we'll remember former pitcher Jim Bouton, whose book "Ball Four" is still regarded as a classic, and actor Rip Torn, best known as the gruff producer Artie on "The Larry Sanders Show."
+Both died this week.
+Also, John Powers reviews the British television series "London Kills."
+I'm Dave Davies, and this is FRESH AIR.